 - Advanced Interactive eXecutive (AIX) from IBM.

-In 1991, Linus Torvalds released the open source Linux kernel as a Unix-like free alternative to proprietary Unix systems.
+1991 - Linus Torvalds released the open-source Linux kernel as a Unix-like free alternative to proprietary Unix systems.
 It had since exploded into dozens, if not hundreds of different variant distributions.